ideavision/-Matrix-Multiplication-Python-DunamicProgramming-/README.md

 - if you have problem for run problem please check file path or use os module to set path of txt files.<br>

+## Short explanation about calculation process in DP approach
 M1 = [[11,3],[7,11]] # Dimension 2x2<br>
 M2 = [[8,0,1],[0,3,5]] # Dimension 2x3<br>
 M3 = [[1],[3],[2]] # Dimension 3x1<br>